 A child’s destiny should never be dictated by their zip code but is shaped by who and what they are exposed to.

-At eight years old, Kalimah Priforce held a successful hunger strike against his Brooklyn group home to add more books to its library, which drew the attention of a community of Buddhist monastics who privately trained him to be a monk until the age of 14.
+At eight years old, Kalimah Priforce became a hacker after a successful hunger strike against his Brooklyn group home to add more books to its library, which drew the attention of a community of Buddhist monastics who privately trained him to be a monk until the age of 14.

 He left both the group home and the Buddhist order as a lost teenager, but in Harlem, NY, legendary educator Dr. Lorraine Monroe discovered and mentored his potential to be an innovator.
 By 16, Kalimah started his first tech startup that primarily served low income neighborhoods and the elderly which he sold at 19.
-In 2000, his younger brother was shot and killed behind their childhood elementary school, inspiring Kalimah to accept his Bodhisattva path that began with transforming children's lives towards mindfulness of their path and purpose.
+In 2000, his younger brother was shot and killed behind their childhood elementary school, inspiring Kalimah to accept his Bodhisattva path of transforming children's lives, their families, and their communities.

 "It isn't innovation if it doesn't erase poverty."